podaboutlist/santa/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature/Change Request
-about: Suggest features we should add
+about: Suggest features we should add or change
 title: ''
 labels: enhancement
 assignees: ''